stankudrow/Git-Tutorial/lessons/01/01_remote_repo.md

 ![GitHub: Git tutorial with develop branch](./git-tutorial-lesson01-develop.png "GitHub Git Tutorial develop")

+**Update**:

-Update: all tutorial notes are added into the `develop` branch.
+- all tutorial notes are added into the `develop` branch.
 It is good for future possible merge conflicts to be resolved.

+- I can use just `git push` command because the upstream was set before.

-## Next tutorial
+### Next tutorial

 - `git log` - the history of a git project